Santos (surname)

-Santos is a Galician, Portuguese, and Spanish surname with several variations.
+Santos is an Italian, Spanish, Portuguese, and Maltese surname with several variations.
 The English translation of Santos is Saints.
 A singular version, Santo, may occur.
-Origin: Christian, from Latin sanctus.
+Its origin is Christian, from the Latin sanctus.

-Other variant forms include: "dos Santos", "de los Santos", "de Santos", "e Santos", "de Santo", "del Santo".

-The surname is also common in the Philippines.
+There are also other Iberian and Italo-Romance grammatical variants, De Santo, De Santos, Del Santo, Santi, Santis, Santiz, Senti, Sentis, among others, which are also very popular in countries including Argentina, Chile and Uruguay.

-Notable individuals with the surname Santos include:
+Notable individuals with the surname include: